 She is delighted to be part of the Safeguarding Children Team and be part of a group of professionals who so wholeheartedly believe in keeping tamariki safe and focus their efforts so effectively.

 Christine has a degree in marketing and a 20-year career in market research where she has held the position of Senior Account Director and Acting Managing Director for a large multi-national research agency.
 Over the years she has managed research programmes for many high profile government and ‘blue chip’ commercial organisations.
 Since relocating from Wellington to Nelson in 2007, Christine has continued to work in the market research sector operating her own home-based research agency Q&A Research.

-Christine is currently a Board Member for Volunteer Nelson and is delighted to be a member of the Safeguarding Children Board where she will add value via her skills in research, evaluation, and marketing.
+Christine is delighted to be a member of the Safeguarding Children Board where she will add value via her skills in research, evaluation, and marketing.

 Detective Neil Kitchen

 Neil is a Detective who joined the Police in the United Kingdom in 1985, specialising in Intelligence and Organised Crime detection.
 He transferred to the New Zealand Police in 2008, working for two years in Auckland before transferring to Nelson.
 He has chosen to work in the area of child protection over the past few years.
 His work has included dealing with victims and offenders both adult and children and their families, coordinating a multi-agency approach, which engages health professionals, Oranga Tamariki, victim support groups, the legal profession and the Police.

 Whilst accepting child protection work is difficult and challenging, Neil says the work is, without doubt, the most rewarding of his career.